milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Aggregate audience insights for us and our partners Aggregate site, app, and product analytics for us and our partners

 When we share aggregate reports with our partners, we only provide statistical summaries of data.
 This means that we do not provide user-identifying records to partners.
-For more information, see ‘How we Share Your Information’ in Verizon Media Privacy Policy.
+For more information, see ‘How we Share Your Information’ in Yahoo Privacy Policy.

 Product improvement and development